BethMassi/VolumeMount/LIFECYCLE.md

 When you run `aspire deploy`:

-1. **Docker Images are Built** - In this example, the .NET projects are containerized:
+1. **Docker Images are Built** - In this example, the .NET project is containerized:
-   - Blazor Web app is built into a Docker image
+   - Blazor Web app is built into a Docker image and pushed to the GitHub Container Registry
 2. **Docker Compose is Generated** - Aspire creates a `docker-compose.yaml` file
 3. **Containers Start** - All services run as containers on Docker Desktop:
    - SQL Server container with persistent volume for relational data